Discover more from America Transformation Project

 Voters can support one of many ideologies within today’s political system.
 Options appear to include Democratic Party (liberal/progressive/social democrat) or Conservative Party (religious conservative/populist/national socialist/libertarian).

 President Roosevelt offered the best solution with the New Deal Coalition.
 He built a supporter base for his programs and ideas, many were later adopted by local, state, and national candidates from both political parties—for 30 years.
-For example, President Eisenhower was a Republican that ran as a Roosevelt-style New Deal candidate.
+For example, President Eisenhower was a Republican who ran as a Roosevelt-style New Deal candidate.

 The History: Anti-Federalists vs. Federalists

 America was born divided and will always remain divided.
 But, it’s not a 50/50 split, redistricting the voter map goes a long way in creating the illusion of an equal split.
-Denying voting rights to all eligible voters also illegally impacts the voter based.
+Denying voting rights to all eligible voters also illegally impacts the voter base.

 In the beginning, the political division began to form during the struggle over the ratification of the American Constitution of 1787.
 The Federalists, led by Secretary of Treasury Alexander Hamilton, wanted a strong central government, while the Anti-Federalists, led by Secretary of State Thomas Jefferson, advocated states’ rights instead of centralized power.
-Eighty years later, the division was over the wealth and power it created by slavery
+Eighty years later, the division was over the wealth and power created by slavery

 What would President Washington say?